 - Step 4 Fill and assemble the rolls: Preheat oven to 375 degrees.
 Turn dough onto a lightly floured work surface and roll into a large rectangular shape that is about 16–18 inches wide.

 - Step 5 Combine the brown sugar, cinnamon, and salt in a small bowl.
-Brush the surface of the rolled out dough with most of the melted butter reserving some for the top.
-Sprinkle an even layer of the sugar mixture atop the butter layer.
+Brush the surface of the rolled out dough with about half of the melted butter reserving some for the top.
+Sprinkle an even layer of the sugar mixture atop the butter layer and top the sugar layer with the remaining melted butter.

 - Step 6 Starting at the end closer to you, roll the dough tightly into a log.
 Cut the log into 9 even pieces.
-Place rolls on a nonstick baking sheet or in a square cake pan in rows of 3.
+Place rolls on a nonstick baking sheet or in a square glass baking dish in rows of 3.
 Bake for about 30 to 35 minutes, or until the cinnamon rolls are golden brown and the sugar is melted.

 - Step 7 Make the icing: Whisk together powdered sugar and milk and spread over hot cinnamon rolls.